 Christian Yeo Xuan (he/they) is a writer and actor based in Singapore by way of Paris and Beirut.
-His work has been published or is forthcoming in Oxford Poetry, Indiana Review, Hajar Press’ Book of Rage, and The Mays, among others.
-He has placed or been a finalist for the National Poetry Competition, the Poetry London Pamphlet Prize, the Bridport Prize, and the Washington Square Review New Voices Award.
-He has received support from the Kenyon Review Writers Workshop, Tin House, and the National Arts Council.
+His work has been published or is forthcoming in Oxford Poetry, Indiana Review, AnthropoceneThe Hajar Book of Rage, and New Singapore Poetries, among others.
+He has placed or been a finalist for the National Poetry Competition, the Poetry London Pamphlet Prize, the Bridport Prize, and NYU’s Washington Square Review New Voices Award, among others.
+A Brooklyn Poets Fellow, he has received support from the Kenyon Review Writers’ Workshop, Tin House, Berlin Writers’ Workshop, and the National Arts Council.
+He is a 2025 Sunhouse Poetry Mentor and a fiction editorial intern with NYC-based independent press Gaudy Boy.

 As an actor, Christian was main cast in Cambridge theatre’s second and third ever Southeast Asian scripts, subsequently trained at Wild Rice’s Young & Wild programme, and has acted for film in the festival circuit.
-Interstitially, he has received film criticism commissions from the Singapore International Film Festival and the Asian Film Archive.
+He has received film criticism commissions from the Singapore International Film Festival and the Asian Film Archive.

 Photographer: Crispian Chan